From Preferences to Prejudice: The Role of Alignment Tuning in Shaping Social Bias in Video Diffusion Models: Social Biases in Video Generative Models

 To compute the social bias distribution, as outlined in \Cref{sec:evaluation_framework}, we generate videos with each prompt 10 times per model with different random seeds and average the results to reduce sampling variance. \Cref{tab:main_results} reports two social bias metrics: ethnicity-aware gender bias (PBS\textsubscript{G}) and ethnic representation distribution (RDS\textsubscript{e} and SDI).
-Additional analysis across 42 actions appears in \Cref{apx:social_bias_vgm}.
+Additional analysis across 42 verbs, the effect of training data (WebVid-10M \citep{Bain21}), and a statistical analysis (\Cref{tab:stats_test_main}) appear in \Cref{apx:social_bias_vgm}.

-\textbf{Ethnicity-Aware Gender Bias.} We evaluate gender portrayals under the \texttt{ethnicity+person} condition using the previously defined PBS\textsubscript{G} metric.
-All models exhibit a consistent male bias, with average PBS\textsubscript{G} values remaining above zero across all ethnic groups.
-Moreover, \textit{alignment tuning amplifies this imbalance}: InstructVideo and T2V-Turbo-V1 show PBS\textsubscript{G} increases of 0.04 and 0.0725, respectively, indicating that preference-based fine-tuning may worsen gender disparity rather than alleviate it. \Cref{fig:models_gender_bias_white_main,fig:models_gender_bias_black_main,fig:models_gender_bias_latino_main,fig:models_gender_bias_southeast_asian_main,fig:models_gender_bias_east_asian_main,fig:models_gender_bias_indian_main,fig:models_gender_bias_middel_eastern_main} presents the PBS\textsubscript{G} scores across 42 actions for each ethnicity group.
+\textbf{Ethnicity-Aware Gender Bias.} We evaluate gender portrayals under the \texttt{ethnicity+person} condition using the PBS\textsubscript{G} metric.
+Our analysis reveals a consistent male bias, with average PBS\textsubscript{G} values remaining above zero across all ethnic groups.
+Notably, \textit{alignment tuning appears to amplify this imbalance}.
+InstructVideo and T2V-Turbo-V1 exhibit PBS\textsubscript{G} increases of 0.04 and 0.0725, respectively, indicating that preference-based fine-tuning may worsen gender disparity rather than alleviate it. \Cref{fig:models_gender_bias_white_main,fig:models_gender_bias_black_main,fig:models_gender_bias_latino_main,fig:models_gender_bias_southeast_asian_main,fig:models_gender_bias_east_asian_main,fig:models_gender_bias_indian_main,fig:models_gender_bias_middel_eastern_main} present the detailed PBS\textsubscript{G} scores across 42 verbs for each ethnicity.